Anbe Vaa (2005 film): Cast

+Production

+All the songs were shot at Sri Lanka within 18 days as the country charged no fees.

 Soundtrack

 The soundtrack was composed by D. Imman.

 Reception

 Sify wrote, "Anbe Vaa depends largely on Vivek’s scintillating comedy show.
 His antics spice up the proceedings and the punch lines make you smile.
 Sreedevika is not bad for a first-timer.
 The film drags towards the end and music of D.Imman is a big let down.
-On the whole, this Selvabharathy directed film is funny in parts thanks to the one-man laugh brigade called Vivek."
-Balaji Balasubramaniam wrote, "Anbe Vaa is one of those movies that benefits from low expectations.
-The mug of its debutant hero doesn't inspire much confidence and its only Vivek's name on the credits that gives the film some credibility.
-But the movie avoids the easy route(of setting the movie in a college and loading the movie with vulgarity) that most movies with newcomers take and aims higher.
-It doesn't reach that high in the end but the effort deserves some credit."
+On the whole, this Selvabharathy directed film is funny in parts thanks to the one-man laugh brigade called Vivek".
+Lajjavathi of Kalki praised Vivek for shouldering the film.
+Chennai Online wrote "It's a very loosely etched script, the narrative style jerky, the director taking a very ambiguous way to convey his message that marriage is for keeps.
+The scenes of the clash between the couple could have been handled in a better way".